walbourn/directxmathtest/README.md

 Copyright (c) Microsoft Corporation.
 All rights reserved.

 This repo contains the test suite for [DirectXMath](https://github.com/Microsoft/DirectXMath).
+For setup instructions, see the [wiki](https://github.com/walbourn/directxmathtest/wiki).

 All content and source code for this package are subject to the terms of the [MIT License](http://opensource.org/licenses/MIT).